Kim Bodnia: Career

 In 2009, he won the 62nd Bodil Award for Best Actor in a Supporting Role.
 In 2014 he won the Monte-Carlo Television Festival Award for Outstanding Actor in a Drama Series.

 Bodnia played the Danish detective Martin Rohde in the first two series of the Nordic noir crime television programme The Bridge (Broen|Bron) (2011–present).
 Created and written by Hans Rosenfeldt, it is a joint creative and financed production between Sweden's Sveriges Television and Denmark's DR. It has been shown in over 100 countries.
 Although Bodnia signed for the third series, he dropped out, reportedly unhappy with the development of his character.
 He also voiced concerns in an interview about working in Malmö, due to the city's problems with anti-semitism, which had made his decision to leave the series easier.
-He said: "it's not very nice and comfortable to be there as a Jewish person."
+"It's not very nice and comfortable to be there as a Jewish person," he said at the time.

-In early 2014, Bodnia directed readings of The Tailor's Tale, a play based on his Jewish grandfather's experience of life in Copenhagen under Nazi occupation, written by his cousin Alexander Bodin Saphir, and performed at the Scandinavia House–The Nordic Center in America in New York.
+In early 2014, Bodnia directed readings of The Tailor's Tale, a play based on his Jewish grandfather's experience of life in Copenhagen under Nazi occupation, written by his cousin Alexander Bodin Saphir, and performed at the Scandinavia House – The Nordic Center in America in New York.

 In 2025, Bodnia appeared in Formula One-themed drama F1, directed by Joseph Kosinski.
 He portrayed APXGP team principal Kaspar Smolinski.
 In the ensemble cast, Bodnia appears alongside Brad Pitt, Javier Bardem and Kerry Condon, among others.